sepas-org/queue-app/README.md

 This application is an application to manage queues

 ## Features
-- Admin Page
+- Admin Dashboard
-- Dashboard
+- Queue Display
-- Queue
+- Queue app

 ## Getting Started
 ### 1. Prequerities: